ColdTrick/opensearch/README.md

 Default: `{entity_type}.{entity_subtype}` (eg. `object.blog`)

-#### 'params', 'elasticsearch'
+#### 'params', 'opensearch'

-Return an array of parameters to be using in initializing the `\ColdTrick\ElasticSearch\Client` Elasticsearch client.
+Return an array of parameters to be using in initializing the `\ColdTrick\OpenSearch\Client` OpenSearch client.

 #### 'search', 'type_subtype_pairs'

-Return an array of type/subtypes allowed to be searched by Elasticsearch.
+Return an array of type/subtypes allowed to be searched by OpenSearch.

 In the format:
 ```php